fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-One last thing we are going to add to the `pg/pg.go` file is a simple function to open a database connection as we willl need it later for the `main` function of our server eventually:
+The last addition to the `pg/pg.go` file is a simple function to open a database connection.
+We will need it later for the `main` function of our server:

 ```go
 // Open opens a database specified by the data source name.